alexykn/sps2/refactor/report.md

 - **CI gates:** run `cargo fmt`, `cargo clippy --all-targets --all-features`, `cargo test --workspace`, `cargo-udeps` to guarantee no resurrected dead code, and optional `cargo-semver-checks` for public crates.

 ---
-**Next actions:** proceed with PR #4 (structured error adoption) and socialize the error contract changes with CLI/platform teams now that the progress tracker consolidation is in place.
+**Next actions:** complete PR #4 by extending `UserFacingError` coverage across the remaining domains, queue the domain-progress pruning work for PR #5, and regenerate the inventories once those variants are removed so downstream consumers stay in sync.